NHLI-Respiratory-Epi/Curation-Harmonisation/codelists/Codelists.md

 * **Coding system(s)**: Read; Dictionary of medicines and devices (dm+d); British National Formulary (BNF); Anatomical Therapeutic Chemical (ATC); CPRD Aurum prodcodeid

-* **Source:** Adapted from codelist by Hannah Whitaker, NHLI Respiratory Epidemiology team
+* **Source:** Adapted from codelist provided by Hannah Whittaker, Respiratory Electronic Health Record group led by Professor Jenni Quint

 * **Additional comments:**
+  - Hannah Whittaker's codelist was updated in collaboration with Professor Jenni Quint
-  - The _groups_ variable in the original codelist was replaced with a new variable _category_ which gives explicit categories to each drug
+  - The _groups_ variable in the original codelist was replaced with a new variable _category_ which gives explicit categories to each drug:
+    - 'abx' = antibiotics
+    - 'ocs' = oral corticosteroids
+    - 'ics' = inhaled corticosteroids
+    - 'laba' = long-acting bronchodilator (LABA) inhalers
+    - 'lama' = long-acting muscarinic antagonist (LAMA) inhalers
+    - 'saba' = short-acting bronchodilator (SABA) inhalers
+    - 'sama' = short-acting muscarinic antagonist (SAMA) inhalers
+    - 'laba-ics' = combination of LABA and ICS
+    - 'laba-lama' = combination of LABA and LAMA
+    - 'saba-sama' = combination of SABA and SAMA
+    - 'triple' = triple inhaled therapy (i.e ICS + LABA + LAMA)
+  - Codes were added:
-  - Theophylline and PDE4i drugs were added
+    - Theophylline drugs (_category_ = 'theophylline') were added by finding drugs with _"theophylline sodium glycinate", "theophylline"_ in _DrugSubstanceName_ in CPRD Aurum product dictionary
+    - Phosphodiesterase-4 inhibitor (PDE4i) drugs (_category_ = 'pde4i') were added with regex _'roflumilast|apremilast'_ in _DrugSubstanceName_ in CPRD Aurum product dictionary
-  - We searched the CPRD Aurum product dictionary for additional drugs with the same drug substance names from each category and searched to see if there are any more with the same drug substance name with an appropriate route of admission (e.g. for the inhalers, _routeofadministration_ was limited to ‘inhalation’)
+    - We searched the CPRD Aurum product dictionary for additional drugs with the same _DrugSubstanceName_ from each category and searched to see if there are any more with the same _DrugSubstanceName_ with an appropriate route of admission (e.g. for the inhalers, _RouteOfAdministration_ was limited to ‘inhalation’)
-  - Additional codes were added with drug substance names of:
+    - To future-proof the codelist, newer drugs were added by searching for the following _DrugSubstanceName_ in CPRD Aurum product dictionary:
-    - "budesonide/ formoterol fumarate dihydrate/ glycopyrronium bromide" for triple inhalers
+      - "budesonide/ formoterol fumarate dihydrate/ glycopyrronium bromide" for category 'triple'
-    - "formoterol fumarate dihydrate/ glycopyrronium bromide" for LABA-LAMA
+      - "formoterol fumarate dihydrate/ glycopyrronium bromide" for category 'laba-lama'
+  - Codes were dropped:
-  - The following drug substance names were dropped: "ampicillin", "cefadroxil monohydrate"
+    - The codes with the following _DrugSubstanceName_ were dropped: _"ampicillin", "cefadroxil monohydrate"_
-  - For non-inhaler categories, drugs were dropped where _routeofadministration_ is 'oral'
+    - For non-inhaler categories, drugs were dropped where _RouteOfAdministration_ is NOT 'oral'

 ## Spirometry
 * **File:** [spirometry-aurum_snomed_read.txt](https://github.com/NHLI-Respiratory-Epi/Curation-Harmonisation/blob/main/codelists/spirometry-aurum_snomed_read.txt)

 * **Coding system(s)**: Read; SNOMED-CT; CPRD Aurum medcodeid

-* **Source:** NHLI Respiratory Epidemiology team
+* **Source:** Respiratory Electronic Health Record group led by Professor Jenni Quint